ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>Mostly clear, with a low around 30.
+         <h3>Sunday Night</h3>Mostly clear, with a low around 31.
 South wind 6 to 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain showers after noon.
+         <h3>Monday</h3>A slight chance of rain showers after noon.
 Mostly cloudy, with a high near 46.
-South southwest wind around 13 mph, with gusts as
+South southwest wind around 13 mph, with gusts
-         high as 23 mph.
-Chance of precipitation is 30%.<br></div>
+         as high as 23 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Rain showers likely.
+         <h3>Monday Night</h3>A chance of rain showers.
 Cloudy, with a low around 40.
-South southwest wind 5 to 10 mph, with gusts as high as 18 mph.
-Chance
-         of precipitation is 60%.<br></div>
+South southwest wind 3 to 9 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">